YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-:code:`DeleteExclS()` wraps `ydb_delete_excl_s()`_ to delete all local variable trees except those of local variables whose names are specified in the :code:`BufferTArray` structure, with a return code of :code:`C.YDB_OK`.
+:code:`DeleteExclS()` wraps `ydb_delete_excl_s()`_ to delete all local variable trees except those of local variables whose names are specified in the :code:`BufferTArray` structure.
 In the special case where :code:`elemsUsed` is zero, the method deletes all local variable trees.
 If your application mixes M and Go code, be sure to read and understand the warning in the description of `ydb_delete_excl_s()`_.

 In the unlikely event that the :code:`elemsUsed` exceeds :code:`C.YDB_MAX_NAMES`, the return code is :code:`C.YDB_ERRNAMECOUNT2HI`.
-Any other error results in an `error return code`_ prefixed with :code:`C.`.

 Go TpS()
 --------